takenagain/komodo-codex-env/tests/integration/README.md

 ### Key Features

-- **Docker-based isolation** - Each test runs in a clean Docker container
+- **Container-based isolation** - Each test runs in a clean container (Docker or Podman)
+- **Multi-engine support** - Works with both Docker and Podman container engines
 - **Proper user management** - Tests run as `testuser` (non-root) for realistic scenarios
 - **Comprehensive logging** - Rich logging with different verbosity levels
 - **End-to-end verification** - Each test creates and builds a Flutter application